timmo-x/irc_grokbot/README.md

 Grok IRC Bot is (kinda) forked from https://github.com/knrd1/chatgpt but using x.ai's less woke API and a few other huge modifications catered for my tastes.

 X's xAI SDK reference: https://docs.x.ai/api/integrations#openai-sdk

+You may need a pretentious x.com premium account and blue check like I have to access Grok's API.

 Need help? /join #s💀l on irc.undernet.org